scribe-org/Scribe-iOS/README.md

 # To-Do [`⇧`](#contents) <a id="to-do"></a>

 Work that is in progress or could be implemented is tracked in the [Issues](https://github.com/scribe-org/Scribe-iOS/issues) and [Projects](https://github.com/scribe-org/Scribe-iOS/projects).
 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-iOS/blob/main/.github/CONTRIBUTING.md) if you are interested in contributing to Scribe-iOS.
-Also note the use of the `--priority--` label that indicates which issues are most important.
+Also check the [`--priority--`](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aopen+is%3Aissue+label%3A--priority--) label in the [Issues](https://github.com/scribe-org/Scribe-iOS/issues) for those that are most important.

 Scribe does not accept direct edits to the grammar JSON files as they are sourced from [Wikidata](https://www.wikidata.org/).
 Edits can be discussed and the queries themselves will be changed and ran before an update.
 If there is a problem with one of the files, then the fix should be made on [Wikidata](https://www.wikidata.org/) and not on Scribe.